-That said, my second scope is a goto scope.
+That said, my second scope was a goto scope as is my current (third) visual scope.
 I have seen many wonders of God’s creation that I couldn’t find with my dob, but that does not mean there is no longer any challenge to find an object, it is now more a matter of refining my skills as an observer and not having to worry about if I am even looking in the right place.
 I now go out and study a small area of the sky in detail.
 Trying to see every Deep Sky Object (DSO) in the area.

 I still maintain that a 6″ or 8″ dob is a good first scope.
 Any smaller and you will be disappointed, any bigger and you might not use it.
 Once you have a scope for a year or so you will know how much set up and tear down time you are willing to accept.